arkyvedev/Ar-Teleport/README.md

 ## Features
 - Clean and responsive UI suitable for all screen sizes.
-- Each teleport has an image and corresponding text.
+- Each teleport has an image and text.
 - Customizable keybinds.
-- Easy configuration for both text and images.
+- Easy configuration.

 ## How to Change Text and Images: